cimt-ag/data_vault_pipelinedescription/documentation/DVPD_Introduction_and_orientation.md

 The main article about the concept
 * motivation of the concept
 * Data Vault model and load requirements covered by the concept
-* design descisions that have been made and are driving the syntax
+* design decisions that have been made and are driving the syntax
 * concepts behind the "non obvious purpose" syntax elements
 * benefits of the concept for projects / consultants / tool developers

 ### [Data Vault method coverage and syntax examples](./Data_Vault_method_coverage_and_syntax_examples.md)
-Provides examples for Data Vult model, especially all model elements from the book "Building A Scalable Data Warehouse With Data Vault 2.0" by Dan Linstedt and Michael Olschimke from 2016.
+Provides examples for Data Vault models, especially all model elements from the book "Building A Scalable Data Warehouse With Data Vault 2.0" by Dan Linstedt and Michael Olschimke from 2016.
 This is to prove the completeness of the concept.

 Besides from that, this is a good entry point to understand the core syntax by looking at examples.